 Skin tethering or fixation are not features of lipomas.

 Classically it appears as a fat composed lesion seen predominantly in the subcutaneous plane; however can be seen anywhere in the breast.
-Ideally lipomas measure anywhere upto 20 cms in size.
+Ideally lipomas measure anywhere up to 2 cm in size.

 These lesions are also found in males.